RMS for individuals and Azure Information Protection

 Applies to: Azure Information Protection

-RMS for individuals is a free self-service subscription for users in an organization who need to open files that have been protected by the Azure Rights Management service from Azure Information Protection.
+RMS for individuals is a free self-service subscription for users who need to open files that have been protected by Azure Information Protection.
 If these users cannot be authenticated by Azure Active Directory and their organization does not have Active Directory Rights Management (AD RMS), this free sign-up service can create an account in Azure Active Directory for a user.
 As a result, these users can now authenticate by using their company email address and then read the protected files on computers or mobile devices.

 Before commenting, we ask that you review our House rules.